Back to All Events

 Family Friendly Ages 10 and up, Beginner Friendly

-Parking Type and Fees: dirt parking lot, no fees
+Parking Type and Fees: paved parking lot, no fees

 Questions?
 Email general questions to fieldtrips@scvbirdalliance.org or contact the trip leader for questions regarding the event.